Alien vs. Predator Central logo

 M41A Pulse Rifle

-The M41A is the most well-known and widely used Pulse Rifle, appearing heavily in Aliens and at the end of Alien 3, in use by the Weyland-Yutani commandos (a black variant).
+The M41A is the most well-known and widely used Pulse Rifle, appearing heavily in Aliens where it was first introduced.
 Aliens vs. Predator Classic was one of the few games that did not introduce a new Pulse Rifle variant and relied on the trusty M41A.
 Following continuity with the Tech Manual, it sometimes jammed in combat and had to be reloaded.
 Although the magazine held 99 bullets, it was often loaded with 95 to avoid jamming altogether.
 When running out of ammo, it could be swung like a club, even against the Alien Queen at the end of the marine campaign.

 Start With Alien Books